 What do I do if powerlines fall?

 Severe weather, falling trees and vehicle accidents can bring down powerlines.
 Fallen powerlines are dangerous and should not be touched or approached under any circumstances.
-Always assume wires are live and capable of causing injury or even death.

 When a vehicle collides with a power pole